The question of what is and what is not ‘terrorism’ becomes most contentious when it’s not a Muslim doing the killing.

 Under investigation … and so far a weird and little understood mass shooting.

-On this latest attack by Paddock, in Vegas (as of writing on 3rd October 2017) …
+On this Vegas attack by Paddock (as of writing on 3rd October 2017) …

 While victims and those around them may have been in a state of terror, the motivation of the killer is unknown at the time of writing, and so there is no clear intent to create general terror in the population for the purpose of furthering a cause.

-Despite the complaints of many Muslims complaining that only Muslims are classed as terrorists, this still can’t be, by the usual definition.
+Despite the complaints of many Muslims that only Muslims are classed as terrorists, this incident still can’t be so classed, by the usual definition.
 However, for political reasons, some states class mass shootings as terrorism, even if that does dilute the term.

 Lots of questions about this one relating to